 Users of the .deb package must edit

 While you are editing

-good idea to check the value of the SUBSYSLOCK option.
-You can find a
+it is a good idea to check the value of the SUBSYSLOCK option.
+You can

-description of this option by typing 'man shorewall.conf' at a shell
+find a description of this option by typing 'man shorewall.conf' at a

-firewall is stopped, routing is enabled on those hosts that have an entry
+stopped, routing is enabled on those hosts that have an entry in

-restart command.
-If you want to totally remove any trace of
+restart” command.
+If you want to totally remove any trace

-The three-interface sample assumes that you want to enable routing
+The two-interface sample assumes that you want to enable routing

 If you are connected to your firewall from the Internet, do not